 Solder is a metal alloy comprised mostly of Lead and Tin.
 Typically, the melting point of copper could range from 900℃ to 4500℃.
-These differences are due to varied alloy compositions in the Solder.
-However, due to the varied applications of Solder in the PCB industry, solders consist of other alloys of metals such as copper, Silver, Antimony, and Zinc.
-This different combination of metals gives rise to differences in the melting points of Solder.
+These differences are due to varied alloy compositions in the solder.
+However, due to the varied applications of solder in the PCB industry, solder consists of other alloys of metals such as copper, Silver, Antimony, and Zinc.
+This different combination of metals gives rise to differences in the melting points of solder.

-Here is a Table that shows the different alloy compositions of Solders and their melting point ranges that are common in PCB manufacturing.
+Here is a Table that shows the different alloy compositions of Solder and their melting point ranges that are common in PCB manufacturing.

 |Solder Alloy Compositions (% Weight)||Metal Composition||Range of Melting Point (°C)|

 |95.5% Sn/3.5% Ag/1% Zn||Tin-Silver-zinc||218°C – 221°C|